How to Make Powdered Sugar (Just 2 Ingredients!)

 Substitutions and Additions

-- Tapioca Starch: Another good substitute, offering similar anti-clumping properties.
+- Tapioca Starch: Another good substitute that offers similar anti-clumping properties.
+This works particularly well if you have corn allergies.

-- Flavored Powdered Sugar: For a twist, you can add vanilla bean seeds, cinnamon, or even cocoa powder to create flavored versions of powdered sugar.
+- Flavored Powdered Sugar: For a twist, you can add vanilla bean seeds, cinnamon, or even cocoa powder to create flavored versions of powdered sugar for specialty recipes.

 How to Make Homemade Powdered Sugar (step-by-step directions)